Trump Touts $500 Bn AI Project From Softbank, Oracle, OpenAI - UrduPoint

 Trump said Stargate will be building the physical and virtual infrastructure to power the next generation of advancements in AI, including the construction of "colossal data centers."

-It added that MGX was a fourth initial equity investor, while "Arm, microsoft, NVIDIA, Oracle, and OpenAI are the key initial technology partners."
+The post also said that MGX, a technology fund from the United Arab Emirates, was a fourth investor, while "Arm, Microsoft, NVIDIA, Oracle, and OpenAI are the key initial technology partners."

 "Buildout is currently underway, starting in Texas, and we are evaluating potential sites across the country for more campuses as we finalize definitive agreements," it added.